-Earlier this month in Yemen, five foreign experts working for the Saudi-funded Masam demining project were killed while transporting mines from the organization’s headquarters in Marib.
+Earlier this month in Yemen, five foreign experts working for the Saudi-funded Masam demining project died while transporting mines from the organization’s headquarters in Marib.
 A mine they were carrying went off in the truck, causing a powerful blast that killed the five men and injured another (BBC, 22 January 2019).
 This incident, however, is not isolated and is revealing of the wider risk that largely unmapped mines and improvised explosive devices (IEDs) continue to pose to Yemeni civilians countrywide.
 According to some estimates, Houthi forces have laid more than a million land and sea mines since the war started, turning Yemen into “the most-mined nation since World War II” (Associated Press, 24 December 2018).

 ACLED records at least 267 civilian fatalities in 140 reported incidents attributed to Houthi-planted mines and IEDs since 2016.
 Yet Saudi sources claim that up to 920 civilians may have been killed, along with thousands injured and maimed, since 2014 (Masam, 2 January 2019; Arab News, 22 January 2019).
 Mine blasts have intensified since a coalition of Emirati-backed Yemeni forces started a military campaign in the western province of Hodeidah, which accounts for nearly 60% of total civilian deaths linked to mines planted by the Houthis in 2018 (ACLED, 6 June 2018).
 Mine incidents have gradually increased over the past year, peaking in December 2018 and January 2019, the deadliest months since ACLED started to record violent events in Yemen.